youngfeldt/terraform-aws-backend-s3/README.md

 #
 Terraform S3 backend with state locking

+# END OF LIFE
-# NOTE: This module works with Terraform Versions < 0.11.15
+# This module works with Terraform Versions < 0.11.15

 ## Inputs